implse/Data_Structure_Python/README.md

 It explores as far as possible along each branch before backtracking.

 Time complexity : O(V + E)
 Memory complexity is a bit better than BFS.
+O(log N)

 ##### Applications